 Lake Oswego is a medium-sized city located in the state of Oregon.
 With a population of 38,945 people and nine constituent neighborhoods, Lake Oswego is the 13th largest community in Oregon.

 Lake Oswego home prices are not only among the most expensive in Oregon, but Lake Oswego real estate also consistently ranks among the most expensive in America.

 Also of interest is that Lake Oswego has more people living here who work in computers and math than 95% of the places in the US.

 The per capita income in Lake Oswego in 2018 was $70,276, which is wealthy relative to Oregon and the nation.
 This equates to an annual income of $281,104 for a family of four.
 However, Lake Oswego contains both very wealthy and poor people as well.

 Lake Oswego is a somewhat ethnically-diverse city.
 The people who call Lake Oswego home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lake Oswego residents report their race to be White, followed by Asian.
-Important ancestries of people in Lake Oswego include English, Irish, Italian, and Scottish.
+Important ancestries of people in Lake Oswego include English, Irish, Scottish, and Italian.

 The most common language spoken in Lake Oswego is English.
-Other important languages spoken here include Chinese and Spanish.
+Other important languages spoken here include Spanish and Chinese.